-Fact: Hummingbird tongues are used to lap up nectar towards their throats.
-They will bring their tongues into their bills in a quick, licking motion.
-A hummingbird’s tongue is almost twice as long as their bills and are forked or v-shaped at the end.
+Fact: Hummingbird tongues are used to lap up nectar toward their throats.
+They bring their tongues into their bills in a quick, licking motion.
+A hummingbird’s tongue is almost twice as long as its bill and is forked at the end.

 See Also: Hummingbird Migration Patterns Explained